 Of course if you absolutely refuse to use coffee, you can substitute hot water.
 It won’t be as chocolatey, but it’ll still be moist and delicious.

 As you can see from the photos, there’s more than one way to decorate a chocolate cake.
-You can dress it up for Valentine’s Day with Strawberry Cream Cheese Frosting.
+You can dress it up for Valentine’s Day with Small Batch Strawberry Cream Cheese Frosting.
 Or you can go simple with chocolate ganache.

 For baking equipment, you’re going to need a 6 inch round cake pan (affiliate link).
 If you make dessert for two on a regular basis, you should definitely invest in at least one pan, two if you want to make a small layer cake like my Cherry Vanilla Layer Cake.